giordyb/imandocker/readme.md

 SQL Server:
 -----------
 Running a Microsoft SQL Server container is pretty easy since there is an image already built for us by the folks at Microsoft!
 You just need to drop the database files, pass a few parameters and it will start up right away.
+No need for the usual 30 minutes install.

-* This container uses the microsoft/mssql-server-2016-developer-windows image provided by Microsoft. if you have not already done so please download it via
+* This container uses the microsoft/mssql-server-2016-express-windows image provided by Microsoft. if you have not already done so please download it by running

-        docker pull microsoft/mssql-server-2016-developer-windows
+        docker pull microsoft/mssql-server-2016-express-windows

 * create a new iManage DB (called ACTIVE) on another host via the database administrator and copy the ACTIVE.mdf and ACTIVE_log.mdf files in the iManDB folder.